 Project BreathEasy is an initiative that creates “digital twins” of human lungs to help doctors make more informed decisions—including choices about ventilator settings and patients’ time on ventilators, ultimately leading to more effective use of scarce intensive-care resources.
 The initiative was launched by OnScale, a cloud analytics company in Redwood City, CA, and LEXMA, an advanced computational fluid dynamics (CFD) solver company based in Arlington, MA.

 Meanwhile, the Institute for Transformative Technologies (ITT) in Oakland, CA, is developing the iPAP, or Intelligent Positive Air Pressure Machine.
 Combining a BiPAP machine with an integrated oxygen concentrator, the iPAP could provide noninvasive pulmonary support for COVID-19 patients in primary-care settings.
 It could also be useful for places where ventilators are impractical—such as remote areas in low-income countries.

-And in Toronto, Ontario’s provincial government approached ForceN, which is a member of the Autodesk Technology Centers, to meet Canada’s shortage of ventilator pressure sensors.
+And in Toronto, Ontario’s provincial government approached ForceN, a resident team in th the Autodesk Technology Centers Outsight Network, to meet Canada’s shortage of ventilator pressure sensors.
 ForcenN’s ForceFilm is a paper-thin force-sensing system that provides a “digital sense of touch” in robotics, automotive, aerospace, and other high-reliability industries.
 ForceN rapidly prototyped its proprietary technology to not only meet the pressure-sensor shortage but also improve the pressure sensitivity in a new generation of ventilators.